 One of the biggest benefits of using Google Classroom is that it helps facilitate communication between teachers and students, providing an online space to teach, mentor, and give feedback to their classes.

 Educators looking to take their classes to the next level are incorporating video into their teachings.
 Many are using Screencast-O-Matic to create screencast recordings and videos to engage their students.
 Educators have been able to create tutorials, lessons, give feedback as well as mentor their students through the use of video.

 It’s easy to use Screencast-O-Matic with Google Classroom.
-If you are currently using or looking into video for classroom instruction, read more on how to work with these two services.
+If you are currently using or looking into video for learning, read more on how to work with these two platforms.
 There are several ways to integrate the video platform across Google services:

 1. Google Account Access

 Screencast-O-Matic has made it easy for anyone with a Google account to sign in to their account.
 It’s a one-click process to login to Screencast-O-Matic using the ‘Login With Google’ button.

 Don’t have a Screencast-O-Matic account?
 Don’t fret!
 When you sign up for Screencast-O-Matic, you can choose to log in with a Google account.
 All you need to do is connect your Google account.
 Each time you log on, your credentials are saved.
 There is no need to re-enter your username or password or remember a different account login.
 With one-click publishing, it’s easy to get quick access and connect to your Google account.